buckleylab/Buckley_lab_protocols/Using_the_server/getting_started_on_server.md

 Tips: To save yourself a little time when you login, load your saved session, go to Connection > Data, then type your username into the auto-login username box, then save the session again.
 Also, you can double click a saved session and it will automatically start.

 ## Install Anaconda
 Anaconda is used to create environments on the server.
-An environment is an independent instance of whatever programs and packages you like.
-This way you can have two versions of the same software installed at the same time for different projects, but they won't interfere with one-another.
+An environment is an independent instance of whatever programs and package versions you need for a given project.
+This way you can have two or more versions of the same software installed in different environments but they won't interfere with one-another.

-1. Download the Linux Anaconda installer:
+1. Download the Linux Anaconda installer:\
    `wget "https://repo.anaconda.com/archive/Anaconda3-2019.07-Linux-x86_64.sh"`
     - This link may be out of date.
 Check https://www.anaconda.com/distribution/ for the latest download link.
-2. Install:
+2. Install:\
    '`bash Anaconda3-2019.07-Linux-x86_64.sh`
-   - Use the name of whatever file you downloaded in the previous step.
    - Follow the prompts.
+   - If the above link was out of date, you'll need to replace the .sh file name in the command with the name of the file you downloaded instead.
 3. To make sure Anaconda installed correctly:\
  `conda list`
    - All of the packages available through Anaconda should be listed.
 If not, something went wrong.